oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

     ##########################
     # Avoid problems if there are too many waiting jobs
     my $Karma_max_number_of_jobs_treated = 1000;
-    # number of seconds to consider for the timesharing
+    # number of seconds to consider for the fairsharing
     my $Karma_window_size = 3600 * 30;
     # specify the target percentages for project names (0 if not specified)
     my $Karma_project_targets = {